 4. Watch for Behavior Changes

 If your female Betta lives alone, then you will likely not see behavioral changes.
 However, if you keep a male and female together, which isn’t generally recommended for permanent keeping, then you may see your female becoming more interested in your male and his bubble nests.
 Before spawning occurs, a female will look over the bubble nest to see if it’s up to par.
 If she likes it, then spawning will likely occur shortly after.
-If she doesn’t like it, she will likely destroy the nest, leaving the male to build a new one in another attempt to impress her.
+If she doesn’t like it, she will likely destroy the nest, usually resulting in a fight with the male.
+You should separate the two fish if this happens.

 Like other egg-laying animals, female Bettas can become egg-bound, although it is unusual in Bettas.
 An egg-bound female is a gravid female that, for one reason or another, is having difficulty passing the eggs.
 Sometimes, this will work itself out, and other times, your Betta’s body will reabsorb the eggs, leading to no other problems.

-Dropsy isn’t a disease on its own, but it is a symptom of a serious problem.
-Dropsy is usually identifiable by abdominal swelling and “pineconeing”, which is caused by so much abdominal swelling that the scales begin to point outwards.
-If your Betta is exhibiting Dropsy, then it is already beginning to experience organ failure related to a severe infection.
-The mortality rate with Dropsy is extremely high, but some people successfully treat it with broad-spectrum antibiotics and a nutrient-rich diet.
+Dropsy isn’t a disease on its own, but it is a sign of a serious problem.
+Dropsy is usually identifiable by abdominal swelling and “pineconing”, which is caused by so much abdominal swelling that the scales begin to point outwards.
+If your Betta is exhibiting Dropsy, then she is already beginning to experience organ failure related to a severe infection.
+The mortality rate with Dropsy is extremely high, but some people successfully treat it with broad-spectrum medication and a nutrient-rich diet.